Meet Projector, collaborative design software for the Instagram age – TechCrunch

 They hit it off, sharing perspectives on life and work, Suster recounted to TechCrunch.
 So when O’Brien, a former director of product management at Twitter, mentioned he was in the early days of building a startup, Suster listened.

-Three years later, O’Brien is ready to talk about the idea that captured the attention of the Bird, FabFitFun and Ring investor.
+Less than two years later, O’Brien is ready to talk about the idea that captured the attention of the Bird, FabFitFun and Ring investor.
 It’s called Projector.

-It’s the brainchild of a product veteran (O’Brien) and a gaming industry engineer turned Twitter’s vice president of engineering (Projector co-founder Jeremy Gordan), a combination that has given way to an experiential and well-designed platform.
+It’s the brainchild of a product veteran (O’Brien) and a gaming industry engineer turned Twitter’s vice president of engineering (Projector co-founder Jeremy Gordon), a combination that has given way to an experiential and well-designed platform.
 Projector is browser-based, real-time collaborative design software tailored for creative teams that feels and looks like a mix of PowerPoint, Google Docs and Instagram .
 Though it’s still months away from a full-scale public launch, the team recently began inviting potential users to test the product for bugs.

 “We want to reimagine visual communication in the workplace by building these easier to use tools and giving creative powers to the non-designers who have great stories to tell and who want to make a difference,” O’Brien told TechCrunch.
 “They want change to happen and they need to be empowered with the right kinds of tools.”